christianpflugradt/virtuallet/README.md

 #### Steel Bank Common Lisp 2.1 dependencies

 You must have `quicklisp` and `asdf` set up.
 The sqlite dependency will then be automatically downloaded and installed.

+#### TypeScript 5.3 dependencies

+Node.js is used under the hood but a `package.json` is also temporarily generated, so the dependencies don´t need to be manually preinstalled.
+For execution `ts-node` is used which can be installed via `npm install ts-node`, alternatively the shell script can be very easily rewritten to use tsc and node directly.

 ### Implementation challenges